evgeniya-zhukova/Airline_app/README.md

 C#

 ## Description:
-The application is a group project.
+This application is a group project.
+The app allows to register airline passengers to corresponding flights.